seven1m/onebody/README.md

 1. `cp config/database.yml{.mysql-example,}`
 1. `gem install bundler`
 1. `bundle install` (If you get an error installing eventmachine, you might need to do [this](http://stackoverflow.com/a/31516586/197498))
 1. `cp config/secrets.yml{.example,} && vim config/secrets.yml` and add a random secret token to both the "development" and "test" sections (you can use `rake secret` to generate a new random secret).
 1. `rake db:create db:schema:load db:seed`
 1. `rails server`

+Now visit the site running in development mode at http://localhost:3000.

+### Manual Development Setup on Windows

+1. Download the Ruby 2.2 package from http://railsinstaller.org and install.
+1. Download MariaDB stable from https://downloads.mariadb.org and install.
+Take note of what you enter for the root password.
+1. Download Git from https://git-scm.com/download/win and install.
+1. Download ImageMagick from http://imagemagick.org/www/binary-releases.html#windows and install.
+1. Download Node.js from https://nodejs.org/en/download/ and install.
+1. Open the "Git Bash" program, then run...
+1. `git clone git://github.com/churchio/onebody.git && cd onebody`
+1. `mysql -uroot -pROOT_PASSWORD -e "grant all on onebody_dev.* to onebody@localhost identified by 'onebody';"`
+1. `mysql -uroot -pROOT_PASSWORD -e "grant all on onebody_test.* to onebody@localhost identified by 'onebody';"`
+1. `cp config/database.yml{.mysql-example,}`
+1. `gem install bundler`
+1. `bundle install`
+1. `cp config/secrets.yml{.example,} && vim config/secrets.yml` and add a random secret token to both the "development" and "test" sections (you can use `rake secret` to generate a new random secret).
+1. `rake db:create db:schema:load db:seed`
+1. `rails server`